-I have been supervising for about 10 years and am an accredited supervisor with PACFA.
+I have been supervising since 2003 and am an accredited supervisor with PACFA.
 My own supervision has always felt safe and very productive; so I seek to give my supervisees the same positive experience.
 I love going to supervision, and I love giving supervision!

 Skype supervision works well.
-I offer skype supervision nationally in Australia and also to counsellors from overseas.
+I offer skype supervision nationally in Australia.
 It is an excellent alternative to face to face supervision when that seems impractical.
 Some supervisees have skype supervision with me because they want my particular expertise with couples, trauma, dissociation or domestic violence.
 Some come to me because of my relational focus.

 I am increasingly using Sandplay or Focusing in face to face supervision, when it suits the supervisee.
-Sometimes we use role-plays, tapes of work or case notes to explore what is happening in the room with the client, at other times we might use art, mind-mapping or silence.
+Sometimes, if it fits for you, we use role-plays, tapes of work or case notes to explore what is happening in the room with the client, at other times we might use art, mind-mapping or silence.
 Whatever works!
 The client is our primary concern: we are trying together to make your practice the best it can be.
 Hopefully, we will have fun along the way, and enjoy sparking each other’s mind and heart.